Annual SfAA Student Endowed Award

-The topic of the essay is: “How have applied theories and methods influenced your research or career goals, and how might participation in the SfAA help you to achieve these goals?”
-Whether you are experienced in applied methodologies or not, we encourage you to explore in this essay how applied methods and your participation in SfAA could inspire (or has already inspired or transformed) your research or career as a social scientist.
+- An essay (500 word max) on “How have applied theories and methods influenced your research or career goals, and how might participation in the SfAA help you to achieve these goals?”
+Whether you are experienced in applied methodologies or not, we encourage you to write this essay to explore the idea of how applied methods and your active membership in SfAA could inspire (or has already inspired or transformed) your research or career as a social scientist.

 The deadline for submission is December 20.
 The results of the competition will be announced in January.
 Awardees are required to provide SfAA with a bio, picture, and travel receipts to receive payment.